genicsblog/genicsblog.com/_posts/adityasingh/2022-01-25-6-free-websites-to-learn-web3.md

 ###  Bonus Content

-Imagine if you could build web3 applications without coding :eyes:
+Imagine if you could build web3 applications without coding 👀

 That's actually possible with the help of [thirdweb](https://thirdweb.com)!